 Add positive data to your credit report

-There are a couple of fairly new options that I like which may be attractive to someone in your position, like Experian Boost and UltraFICO.
+There are a couple of fairly new options that may be attractive to help raise your score, like Experian Boost and UltraFICO.
 These are programs that allow the consumer to supply positive data in their credit report that can be used to increase scores.
 This is especially effective for people with limited credit histories.
 Both are simple to use and results are seen instantly.

 To use Experian Boost you must allow the credit bureau to access to your banking information in order to pull things like utility and phone bill payments.
 Positive payment histories are incorporated in your report and can add points to your score.